kasperl/toit-zygote/README.md

 # Architecture

-The functionality of this example is split in two: The application and the setup.
-The are independent and installed in separate containers, because they never actually run at the same time.
+The functionality of this example is split in two: The [application](src/main.toit) and the [setup](src/setup.toit).
+They are independent and installed in separate containers, because they never actually run at the same time.
 The idea is that the application can decide to go into setup mode and it does that by updating state stored in flash and rebooting.
-When the setup has completed, the setup does the reverse transition which reactivates the application with a (potentially) new configuration.
+When the setup has completed, the setup does the ßreverse transition which reactivates the application with a (potentially) new configuration.

 ### Container: Application
 The application is a small network-connected service that contacts an NTP